simonedjb/visualization-la/README.md

 - `[RQ-26]` Know how students navigate in the video.
 - `[RQ-28]` Know when students has connection problems.
 - **Topics:**
-  - Interação dos estudantes nos vídeos (play, pause, seek backward, seek forward).
+  - Statistics of interactions with video (e.g., play, pause, seek backward, seek forward).
 - **Questions:**
-  - Como os alunos interagem no player de vídeo (play, pause, seek backward, seek forward)?
+  - What are the statistics of interactions with video (e.g., play, pause, seek backward, seek forward)?

 ### View 010
 - `[RQ-12]` Know if the student has understood the video.
 - `[RQ-20]` Know what videos (or segments) the students have liked.
 - **Topics:**
-  - Vídeos que os estudantes entenderam e não entenderam.
+  - Videos were understood by students.
 - **Questions:**
-  - Quais vídeos os estudantes entenderam e não entenderam?
+  - Which videos were understood by students?

 ### View 011
 - `[RQ-10]` Identify student navigate patterns on the VLE.
 - `[RQ-25]` Know how students navigate among the video lectures.
 - **Topics:**
-  - Padrão de navegação dos estudantes no AVA.
+  - Students' navigation patterns on the VLE.
 - **Questions:**
-  - Qual o padrão de navegação dos estudantes no AVA?
+  - What were the students' navigation patterns on the VLE?